 - Language: English

-- Credit Type: Life and Health
+- Credit Type: General

 - Difficulty: Intermediate

-- Audience: Maryland Licensed Insurance Professionals
+- Audience: Virginia Licensed Insurance Professionals

 Variable Universal Life (VUL) Insurance begins with an examination of the financial and political environment in the decade of the 1970s that gave rise to the conditions resulting in the development of the universal life insurance product.
 The student will understand the roles played by extraordinarily high interest rates that gave rise to disintermediation and a Federal Trade Commission report that was critical of whole life insurance in the decline of whole life insurance sales.
 Fixed premium variable life insurance is considered, principally in its role as a precursor and foundation for the VUL product.